mziembinski/JavaScript-Ecosystem/README.md

 ### To Do

-* interactive version of charts (plot.ly at the begining, d3 eventually)
+* analysis of alpha, beta and rc releases
+* summary of all frameworks releases
 * github pages webpage to present data
 * why release dates are different in graphql database and tags web?
 > diff between releases and tags.
 React data suggest that tag dates are better (see react ver.
 0.10-0.12).
 * download other libriaries
+* changing charts to d3 to consider